 Later that night, Kennedy told Jude that attractive boys like Reese did not stay with girls like her.
 Hurt, Jude lashed out and told her about her mother’s background.

 Kennedy Confronts Stella

 Kennedy asked her mother about what Jude said; her mother lied and said it wasn’t her.
 Even though Kennedy knew this wasn’t true, she let it go.
-She remembered her mother once telling her she she was from; she no longer remembered the name of the place but knew it started with M. For years, her mother denied ever having told her this and she could never find the place on a map.
+She remembered her mother once telling her where she was from; she no longer remembered the name of the place but knew it started with M. For years, her mother denied ever having told her this and she could never find the place on a map.
 When Jude said the name Mallard, Kennedy recognized it.

 In that meeting, Jude says to Kennedy of Mallard, “They only like light Negroes out there.
 You’d fit right in”.
-In response, Kennedy says “I’m not a Negro”.
-She goes on to explain that her father’s white and finishes with “And you don’t get to tell me what I am.”
+In response, Kennedy says, “I’m not a Negro”.
+She goes on to explain that her father’s white and finishes with, “And you don’t get to tell me what I am.”

 Kennedy Moves On

 Kennedy left her boyfriend one day without goodbyes and no backward glance.
 She traveled home with the photo from Jude and confronted her mother, who continued to lie to her.
 Kennedy decided to escape for a while, taking a year to travel to Europe and around.

 Stella did not hear from Kennedy for a while and blamed Jude.
 She thought that Jude might be able to get Kennedy to get in touch with her.
 She also wanted Jude to leave Kennedy alone.
 She decided to visit Mallard while her husband was away on a trip to Boston.
 The name of Mallard had changed, although not much else.

 Back in Mallard, the twins reunited for one day.
 Adele had Alzheimer’s but instantly recognized Stella.
 In time, she didn’t remember Desiree and called her Stella.